solidusio/solidus/guides/source/developers/preferences/app-configuration.html.md

 ```

 This block instantiates the main configuration object for `solidus_core`.
-Here, you can start to change Solidus's behavior to accommodate many common use
+Here, you can start to change Solidus' behavior to accommodate many common use
 cases.

 Once your application has been initialized, you can set any preferences using